manuelsh/manuelsh.github.io/_posts/2025-05-25-launching-theoria-a-ML-dataset.md

 <span style="color: grey; font-weight: 300; font-size: 0.9em;">25th May 2025</span>

-We are launching [TheorIA Dataset](https://theoria-dataset.github.io/theoria-dataset/index.html) (Theoretical Physics Intelligent Anthology) is a growing collection of physics equations, step-by-step derivations and plain-language explanations, fully written as self-contained JSON.
+We are launching [TheorIA Dataset](https://theoria-dataset.github.io/theoria-dataset/index.html) (Theoretical Physics Intelligent Anthology), a growing collection of physics equations, step-by-step derivations and plain-language explanations, fully written as self-contained JSON.
 It fills a gap identified in my earlier post [Datasets for advancing Theoretical Physics & AI](https://manuelsh.github.io/blog/2025/datasets-for-advancing-Theoretical-Physics/), namely, the absence of curated, machine-readable data that goes beyond raw PDFs.

 We are trying to make something robust and with high-quality: built-in CI validation, explicit assumptions, programmatic proofs (SymPy), and arXiv-style domain tags to keep every entry reproducible and searchable.

-We currently have 15 entries, many written with AI, but some already curated by physicists (Lorentz transformations, …) — but we need hundreds.
+We currently have 15 entries, many written with AI, but some already curated by physicists, but we need hundreds.
 Your favourite derivation is probably still missing.

 All code and content is open source under the CC-BY 4.0 license on [GitHub](https://github.com/TheorIA-org/TheorIA).
 Pull requests are welcome!

 ## Why bother?

 ImageNet rewired computer-vision research.
 In NLP, the Pile, C4 and friends did the same.
-Theoretical physics, on the other hand, still asks language models to learn Maxwell’s equations by skimming 100-year-old PDFs.
+Theoretical physics, on the other hand, still asks language models to learn Maxwell’s equations by going through paper PDFs.

 TheorIA is an attempt to raise the bar: